Thubten Yeshe: Teaching Western students

-Personal
+Personal life

 In 1974 Lama Yeshe entered into a celibate marriage with an Australian disciple, apparently for the purpose of obtaining an Australian passport which, it was thought, might have allowed him to visit Tibet.
 His intended journey took place in 1982.

 Death and reincarnation

 Lama Yeshe died 20 minutes before dawn on the first day of Losar, the Tibetan New Year, and was cremated at the Vajrapani Institute in Boulder Creek, California, where there is a stupa honoring him.

 In 1986 his reincarnation was identified in the person of a Spanish boy, Ösel Hita Torres, who is now known as Tenzin Ösel Hita (b.
 1985).
 This makes Yeshe the first in a line of tulkus.
 After spending his childhood and youth in Nepal receiving a traditional education for a Gelugpa tulku, Ösel subsequently chose to attend a western secondary boarding school in Canada and is currently a filmmaker in Spain.